 Open the new folder, right-click, and select Paste 8 items.

 Now unmount the Windows 10 ISO image.
 For that, right-click and select Eject.

-Following the step one, you need to mount ISO image of Windows 11.
+Following step one, you need to mount ISO image of Windows 11.
 Right-click > Open With > Disk ImageMounter.
-The window containing all the files and folder of ISO image will appear.
+The window containing all the files and folder of ISO images will appear.

-Open Source folder and look for a file with name Install.wim.
+Open the Source folder and look for a file with the name Install.wim.
 Once you find it, right-click, select Copy Install.wim from the menu, and then temporarily paste it on the desktop.

 Right-click on the Install.wim file on the desktop, then select Get info.

 In the Get info window, you need to head over to Name & Extension.
 Here, you need to find Install.wim.
 You need to edit and rename it to Install.esd.